d3xtrx/AutoM00sic/README.md

 and fill out first time prompt. dont worry if u make a typo, u can just change the website value in the dat file.

 ideally you should use a url like: `https://soundcloud.com/juanista/tracks`

-# If you want to maintain this project:

-## TODO:

-GUI

-sites other than soundcloud lol

-Add support for multiple websites per artist

-Recursive directory(album)  sorting/reading.

-(ambitious)Soulseek intergration?